vanilla07/passerelle-admin-api/README.md

 A REST API to manage bookings for La Passerelle.

+This API is used here : http://jchevalier.pro/projects/bnb

+and linked to this angular project : http://github.com/vanilla07/passerelle-admin

 * Backend : Java / Dropwizard / Hibernate

 * Embedded H2 database